mirror/dd-wrt/src/router/curl/docs/wcurl.md

 ## --no-decode-filename

-Don't percent-decode the output filename, even if the percent-encoding in the URL was done by **wcurl**, e.g.: The URL contained whitespaces.
+Do not percent-decode the output filename, even if the percent-encoding in the URL was done by **wcurl**, e.g.: The URL contained whitespace.

 ## --dry-run

-Do not actually execute curl, just print what would be invoked.
+Do not actually execute curl, print what would be invoked.

 ## -V, \--version